-\square Pay your bill at the time it is received.
-We will reimburse you for the difference between the amount of your bill and your cost share for the services as outlined in Chapter 4 of this document. ☐ Save all of your receipts and send us copies when you ask us to pay you back.
-In some

-- situations, we may need to get more information from you or the provider who rendered services to you in order to pay you back for our share of the cost.
-Please see Chapter 5 Section 2.1 for expense reimbursement for worldwide services. - ☐ If you are being asked to pay your bill for worldwide emergency services and are unable to make the payment, please call Customer Service for additional assistance and we may be able to help coordinate payment for covered services on your behalf.
+, , ur bill at the time it is received.
+We will reimburse you for the of the fortined in the control of the services as outlined in the control of the services as outlined in the control of situation services I of your receipts and send us copies when you ask us to pay ns, we may need to get more information from you or the prost to you in order to pay you back for our share of the cost.
+Pleas.
+I for expense reimbursement for worldwide services. vider who rendered make th re being asked to pay your bill for worldwide emergency serv ne payment, please call Customer Service for additional assis help coordinate payment for covered services on your behalf tance and we may be